divaprotocol/oracles/docs/Tellor.md

 ## getQueryDataAndId

-Function to return the query Id for a given poolId.
-This is used as the key when submitting values to the Tellor contract.
+Function to return the query data and Id for a given poolId.
+This is used as as inputs for submitting values to the Tellor contract.
 Read more about it in the [Tellor docs][tellor-docs].

 ```js
 function getQueryDataAndId(